Maxorleans55/Maxorleans55/README.md

 <p align="center">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=22&pause=1000&color=B74B4B&center=true&vCenter=true&width=600&lines=Frontend+Developer+%F0%9F%92%BB;Pixel-Perfect+UI+Craftsman+%F0%9F%8E%A8;CS+Student+%40+University+of+Ghana+%F0%9F%8E%93;Open+to+Internships+%26+Collaborations+%F0%9F%9A%80" alt="Typing SVG" />
 </p>
-# About Me
+# 👋 About Me

-I'm Maxwell, a Computer Science student at the University of Ghana with a genuine curiosity for how things work and a drive to solve real problems.
-I believe in the power of technology to create positive change, and I'm passionate about learning something new every day.
-When I'm not coding, you'll find me exploring creative ideas, engaging with my community, or pushing myself to be better than I was yesterday.
-I'm driven by authenticity and collaboration, and I thrive in environments where I can grow alongside others.
-Based in Ghana, I'm excited about the opportunities ahead and eager to make meaningful contributions to projects I care about.
+I'm **Maxwell**, a Computer Science student at the **University of Ghana** with a genuine curiosity for how things work and a drive to solve real problems.

+🌟 I believe in the power of technology to create positive change, and I'm passionate about learning something new every day.

+🎯 When I'm not coding, you'll find me exploring creative ideas, engaging with my community, or pushing myself to be better than I was yesterday.

+💪 I'm driven by authenticity and collaboration, and I thrive in environments where I can grow alongside others.

+🚀 Based in Ghana, I'm excited about the opportunities ahead and eager to make meaningful contributions to projects I care about.

+---

+> *"The best way to predict the future is to invent it."*